cyberpau/devops-journey/README.md

 This compilation is mainly inspired by ["Kubernetes for Full Stack Developers"](https://assets.digitalocean.com/books/kubernetes-for-full-stack-developers.pdf) book by DigitalOcean, ["Just me and Open Source"](https://www.youtube.com/channel/UC6VkhPuCCwR_kG0GExjoozg) Youtube Videos, and ["Cloud Native Computing Foundation (CNCF)"](https://www.youtube.com/c/cloudnativefdn/videos) Webinars.

+Our ideal goal is to learn and complete these [Roadmap](https://github.com/kamranahmedse/developer-roadmap)

 For the full list of sources, you can take a look here.

 ## **Topics Covered**: